 How to Support the Black Community in Chicago Right Now

-Download the eatOkra app, a slickly designed guide to Black-owned restaurants in your area.
-Each listing features reviews and other details as well as links to online delivery and takeout options for each Black People Eats provides a similarly comprehensive POC-owned restaurant directory while Seasoned and Blessed went so far as to compile this interactive map.
-If social media is your thing, be sure to follow accounts like @blackchicagoeats, @officialchicagobrw, and @blackfandb for all the latest foodie news and updates.
+For starters, fire up your smartphone.
+Download the eatOkra app, a slickly designed guide to Black-owned hotspots in your area.
+Each listing features reviews and other details as well as links to online delivery and takeout options.
+Black People Eats provides another comprehensive dining directory while Seasoned and Blessed founder Aaron Oliver went so far as to compile an interactive map to help keep hungry Chicagoans’ eyes on the community-minded prize.
+And if social media is your thing, be sure to follow accounts like @officialchicagobrw and @blackfandb for all the latest BIPOC foodie news and updates.

-You can also feed your soul by donating directly to Chicagoland Black-owned restaurants and bars in need.
-While not exclusively devoted to POC-run businesses, it’s easy to access your favorite Chicago eatery’s GoFundMe campaign (or submit a missing business to the list) by sifting through this ultra-handy fundraising database.
-It might seem like a no-brainer, but this form of crowd-funding has proven to be fast and effective.
+You can also feed your soul by donating directly to Black-owned restaurants and bars in need.
+While not exclusively devoted to POC-run businesses, it’s easy to access your favorite area eatery’s GoFundMe campaign (or submit a missing business to the list) by sifting through this ultra-handy fundraising database.
+It might seem basic, but this form of crowd-funding has proven over and over again to be fast, effective, and meaningful.

 A longtime vocal advocate for diversity within the hospitality industry, Causing a Stir is another fantastic resource for learning how to get involved in supporting Black-owned businesses and workers around Chicago and beyond.
 Co-founders and accomplished bartenders Alexis Brown and Ariel Neil have spent years promoting inclusion and spurring critical discussion about race and gender behind the bar on both a local and national scale.

-Like their culinary counterparts, Chicago’s vast network of Black-owned retail shops could also use an extra dose of community support these days.
-Also like their culinary counterparts, local do-gooders have stepped up and put together searchable databases featuring hundreds of Black-owned businesses around the city.
-Instagram’s @chicagoismyboyfriend has been keeping a running tab both in their Stories feed as well as on this neighborhood-specific spreadsheet.
-Black Nation takes things a step further with their user-friendly business discovery app, which makes it super simple to connect with Black-owned businesses of all kinds in your area.
-And Tanikia Carpenter’s Black Owned Chicago has served as a valuable resource for shoppers set on supporting Black-owned businesses from spas and nail salons to clothing boutiques since its start back in 2016.
+Like their cuisine-inclined counterparts, Chicago’s Black-owned retail shops could also use an extra dose of love these days.
+Thankfully, area do-gooders have been coming together to compile handy-dandy databases highlighting hundreds of Black-owned businesses around the city.
+Instagram’s @chicagoismyboyfriend has been keeping a running tab both in her Stories feed as well as via this super impressive neighborhood-specific spreadsheet.
+Black Nation takes things a step further with their user-friendly business discovery app, which makes connecting with nearby Black-owned businesses of all kinds as easy as pie.
+And Tanikia Carpenter’s Black Owned Chicago has been serving as a valuable resource for shoppers set on patronizing Black-owned businesses from spas and nail salons to clothing boutiques since its start back in 2016.

-Gift cards are also a helpful tool when it comes to supporting Black proprietors.
-Semicolon on North Halstead, Chicago’s only Black woman-owned bookstore and gallery space, offers gift cards through their website where you can also donate to their #CleartheShelves campaign benefiting CPS students.
-Hyde Park creative hub The Silver Room also offers gift cards in addition to taking donations to support their staff and further their two-decade-long mission to unite and inspire local makers through events and community building.
+In light of slowing foot traffic and COVID-related closures, gift cards are another helpful way to back Chicago’s proprietors of color.
+Semicolon on North Halstead, Chicago’s only Black woman-owned bookstore and gallery space, offers e-gift cards through their website that are redeemable both in-store and online (pro tip: Don’t sleep on #CleartheShelves, the shop’s amazing fundraiser benefiting CPS students).
+Hyde Park creative hub The Silver Room also offers gift cards—in addition to a giant online shopping selection and dope virtual performances—with proceeds going toward furthering the eclectic institution’s two-decade-long mission to unite and inspire local makers through events and community building.